KVSun/kvs-icons/CONTRIBUTING.md

 -   Fonts: **Type: SVG**
 -   Images: **Makes no difference. `<images>` are not allowed in icons**
 -   Make sure to use presentation attributes instead of internal CSS under "Styling"
--   Check both "Minify" & "Responsive"
+-   Check "Responsive" but not "Minify"

 ## Allowed files
 All Illustrator (binary) files are stored using Git LFS.
 All SVG files, being XML, are